Texas Library Association: Freedom to Read

 In the fall of 2021, TLA released a statement, "The Freedom to Read is a Right and Must Be Protected," to make it clear that TLA opposes efforts that restrict the freedom to read through banning, removing, or other forms of restricting access to books or other materials.
 The controversy erupted after State Rep. Matt Krause, a Fort Worth Republican running for Texas attorney general, sent a letter to certain school districts with an 850-book list that included novels about racism and sexuality, asking the districts whether they had those books, how many copies they had and how much money was spent on them.
 Governor Greg Abbott joined the fray, saying "A growing number of parents of Texas students are becoming increasingly alarmed about some of the books and other content found in public school libraries that are extremely inappropriate in the public education system.”

 Texas Public Radio's "The Source," a live call-in program, featured TLA member Sara Stevenson and author Ashley Hope Pérez discussing the GOP-fueled fight over kid-appropriate library books.

 TLA President-Elect Mary Woodard spoke to the Dallas Morning News.
 Librarians could search for topics flagged by the legislator — such as human sexuality and sexually transmitted diseases — through subject headings in the Library of Congress Classification system used by most districts, Woodard said.

 But determining which items might cause students distress because of their race or sex is an entirely subjective request, she said.

 “What causes discomfort to one person may not cause discomfort to another person,” Woodard said.
 “That’s going to be very difficult to provide.
 And I feel like in most districts, their attorneys will probably say, ‘We cannot provide this information for you.’”

 Several TLA members also launched the social media movement #FReadom, to celebrate diverse books and authors.

 “One of the chilling effects is people get scared, and you get siloed.
 You're afraid, you're alone,” says Carolyn Foote, a library consultant who spent 29 years as a school librarian.
 “We hope people realize they’re not alone—there are people and librarians fighting for students to have rights to literature and information.”

 Awards

 The Texas Library Association bestows a variety of awards, scholarships, and stipends to honor excellence in, and contributions to, the library profession.
-For example, TLA annually bestows the Distinguished Service Award to a librarian who has demonstrated leadership and service; the first recipient of this award was Edwin Sue Goree.
+The TLA Distinguished Service Award is an annual award given to a librarian who as demonstrated outstanding leadership and service.
+The first recipient of this award was Edwin Sue Goree.

+The Texas Bluebonnet Award is given annually to a book written for children in grades 3-6.
+The winning book is chosen by Texas students, who vote for their favorite title out of a list of twenty books.
+The author of the winning title is presented with the award at the Texas Library Association Annual Conference in the spring.